FunnyWolf/Viper/docs/en/module/InitialAccess_SpearphishingAttachment_Windows.md

-# Office Macro Phishing Documents
+# Office Macro Phishing Document

-# Main Functions
 Generate phishing documents

-# Operation Methods
+# Operation Method

-+ First, add the listening configuration.
++ First add listener configuration
-+ Run the module and select the corresponding listener.
++ Run the module and select the corresponding listener

-> It is recommended to select a real listener.
+> It is recommended to select a real listener
 >

 ![](img\InitialAccess_SpearphishingAttachment_Windows\1.webp)

-+ The file list will generate the corresponding phishing documents.
++ The phishing document will be generated in the file list

 ![](img\InitialAccess_SpearphishingAttachment_Windows\2.webp)

 ![](img\InitialAccess_SpearphishingAttachment_Windows\3.webp)

-+ Once the user opens the document and enables the macro, they can go online.
++ After the user opens the document and enables macros, the session will go online

 ![](img\InitialAccess_SpearphishingAttachment_Windows\4.webp)